-First, data must be current.
+Data must be current.
 Statistics and theories that are out-of-date, or that have been disproved, are not useful.

-Data must also be relevant, meaning it is directly related to your argument.
-Your source does not need to make the same argument that you are making, but it must be related to your topic.
+Data must be relevant.
+It must be directly related to your argument.

-EXAMPLE If you want to make an argument for leash laws in local parks, data about zoos is probably not useful.
+⇐ EXAMPLE If you want to make an argument for leash laws, data about zoos is probably not useful.
+You must locate sources that are relevant to your argument.